HackerEarth: Growth and funding

 The start-up was part of the first batch of GSF Accelerator in 2012, and it later secured $500,000 from early-stage investor Prime Ventures.
 The Bangalore and California-based company raised $4.5 million in a Series A round funding led by DHI Group Inc. with participation from Prime Ventures and Beenext in February 2017.
 In December 2018, HackerEarth secured the next round of funding.
 The Jo Hirao Office led the Series B funding for a total value of $6.5 million.

 HackerEarth raised a total of $11,500,000 in funding over three rounds.

-The company is headquartered in San Francisco, California, with offices in India and China.
+The company is headquartered in San Francisco, California.

 Products and services

 HackerEarth Assessments

 HackerEarth Assessments is an ISO certified coding assessment platform that helps organizations hire developers using automated technical coding tests.
 The proprietary tech assessment platform vets technical talent through skill-based evaluation and analytics.

 Facecode

 Facecode is HackerEarth's video interview software for hiring developers.